Pecneb/computer_vision_research/README.md

 Predicting trajectories of objects

-**TODO:** improve dataclasses to store objects and detections with more features
 **TODO:** implement SQLite DB logging

 **Notice:** linear regression implemented, very primitive, but working
 **Notice:** tracking could be improved: calculating the average of bounging box area, x, y, width, height or iterate trough the history for a given depth
 **Notice:** To tell which direction is the object moving is very tricky, made a quick function to tell its in main.py

+### Tracking of detected objects

+**Base idea**: track objects from one frame to the other, based on x and y center coordinates.
+This solution require very minimal resources.

+**Euclidean distances**: This should be more precise, but require a lot more computation.
+Have to examine this technique further to get better results.

+### Determining wheter an object moving or not

+This is a key step, to reduce computation time.

+**Temporary solution**: Difference in the first and the last detection of a tracked object.

+### Throw away old detections or trackings

+This can save read, write time and memory.

+**HistoryDepth**: Implemented a historyDepth variable, that determines how long back in time should we track an objects detection data.
+With this, we can throw away old trackings if they are not on screen any more.

+### Predicting trajectories of moving objects

+#### Linear Regression

+Using **Scikit Learn Linear Models**

+#### Linear Regression with coordinate depending weigths

 ## Darknet